 Linking in with DoD Biosurveillance Ecosystem (BSVE) and other global datasets and data mining/data scraping activities

 CKJ – have grant call to expand the BSVE, she’s planning to submit tomorrow for some of her work – would be good to link in with our work whether funded or not.

+Mantle will be a way to interface with other disease surveillance partners

-Modeling to inform Surveillance
+Analyzing PREDICT data to inform Surveillance KJO; TA

-Use P-1 data and targeted P-2 hypotheses to help inform site selection and pathway selection
+Use P-1 data and targeted P-2 hypotheses to help inform site selection and pathway selection (TA and KJO did this and informed surveillance)

+Heat map of where viruses are found in PREDICT

 MK: Do analysis of risk of emergence for Ebola with data from 3 years ago, could we have predicted it?

+# viruses for each host then mapping host distribution

+P1 DF data to refine DF continued sampling (CZT will do a 2 pager)

+Within-country hotspot maps (EEJ/CZT); need within country data sets (check with Woutrina – KJO); need to vary this according to main drivers?

-DEEP FOREST
+DEEP FOREST CZT/LL (also KM/KJO)

+Behavioral questionnaire data analysis (LL) waiting for Tom’s translation, and UCD data in August

 analysis of big datasets on host and viral communities across the landuse gradients

 Kris Murray will stay involved for DF